dmitriy-kostianetskiy/ikea-quiz-bot/README.md

-# Ikea Quiz Bot

-This is a simple quiz for Telegram.
-The rules of the game are pretty simple: bot gives you the name of the Ikea product and you need to guess what is this.

 # Ikea quiz telegram bot

 This is a simple quiz for Telegram.
 The rules of the game are pretty simple: bot gives you the name of the Ikea product and you need to guess what is this.